playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Angular

-While Angular _today_ does not include a method for tracking internal state changes, a future version of Angular will introduce the concept of ["Signals"](https://angular.io/guide/signals), which will allow us to watch changes made to a variable, regardless of where the state change come from.
+Angular _today_ does not include a method for tracking internal state changes.
+However, a future version of Angular will introduce the concept of ["Signals"](https://angular.io/guide/signals), which will allow us to watch changes made to a variable, regardless of where the state change comes from.

 Instead, we'll have to use a `setTitle` function that calls the variable mutation as well as sets the `document.title` as a side effect: